Azure-Samples/Serverless-APIs/readme/1 - Provision Azure resources.md

 ## Steps

-Perform the following steps to deploy your Workshop infrastructure:
+Perform the following steps to provision the cloud resources:

 1. Clone this repo to your local computer or to your Linux Azure Cloud Shell
-2. Run the [serverless-apim-setup.sh] to deploy our workshop infrastructure by runnung the follow command:
+2. Run the `serverless-apim-setup.sh` script:
+    ```sh
+        $ ./serverless-apim-setup.sh -s <SUBSCRIPTION ID>
     ```

-     $ ./serverless-apim.sh -s <SUBSCRIPTION ID>
+    For example, on Windows:
+    ```sh
+        .\serverless-apim-setup.sh -s "aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee"
     ```

     This script doesn't require interactions.
 It will provision the following resources with a randomly-generated suffix: